 In the City of Raleigh's Public Utilities Cross Connection Ordinance, Section 8-2147 & 8-2148 requires every residential and commercial water consumer to have a containment device installed at each point of separation between the public water supply and a private service or private distribution system or at the point of metering.
 For residential customers without an irrigation or fire sprinkler system or any hazard listed in Sec.
 8-2147, this containment is accomplished by the dual check that is installed on the meter yoke.
 All other services are required to be contained by the installation of an approved Reduced Pressure Zone (RPZ) backflow assembly or Double Check Valve Assembly (DCVA) after the meter or point of separation.
-Backflow protection is required for all services and facilites that are not exempted because of the age of the facility.
+Backflow protection is required for all services and facilities that are not exempted because of the age of the facility.

 What do I do if I received a Corrective Action Notice?

 If a site survey was conducted by our Cross Connection Program at your facility and you were found non complaint, you will have 90 days to comply with the Corrective Action Notice you were given.